How compounding works: the journey to a 10 crore portfolio

 Read more here: Your portfolio needs a glide path: what, why and how?.

 The standard advice given to new investors is to start investing via a Systematic Investment Plan (SIP) since that reduces risk.
 SIP uses the premise of dollar-cost averaging (DCA) to invest a fixed sum of money every month.
-As income increases, the SIP amount also should increase.
-SIP is logical since most investors will be earning money monthly from salary, business or profession and should line up income and investments using the same schedule.
-That is all there to it.
+As income increases, the SIP amount also should increase as a step-up SIP.

 Unfortunately, the mutual fund industry and agents who sell mutual funds are in a perpetual asset-gathering mode causing them to push the narrative that a SIP reduces risk.
 Here is a diagram that shows what happens if you just start a SIP and keep increasing it with time without managing risk: